 The Postal Exam 473 is an exam that is required for those who want to enter an entry-level job with the U.S. Postal Service.
 This exam is required to become a postal carrier, mail handler, sorter machine operator and mail processor.
-The Postal Exam 473 tests your aptitude for performing tasks such as completing forms, checking addresses, coding, memory, speed, and accuracy.
+The USPS exam tests your aptitude for performing tasks such as completing forms, checking addresses, coding, memory, speed, and accuracy.

 Taking any exam, whether it is for school or for a job can be daunting and stressful.
-But before you become too stressed about the Postal Exam 473, here are a few tips to help you get that job!
+But before you become too stressed about the USPS exam, here are a few tips to help you get that job!

 One of the important things about preparing for any exam is to learn the format of the exam.
-Understanding the format of the Postal Exam 473 will give you more of an idea as to what you’re going to expect when you sit for the exam.
+Understanding the format of the test will give you more of an idea as to what you’re going to expect when you sit for the exam.
 You’ll understand how the questions are formatted, how many questions there are, and what areas of knowledge you’ll need to know.

-Here are a few things you need to know about the Postal Exam 473:
+Here are a few things you need to know about the USPS Exam:

 • There are 4 parts to the exam.
 One part is divided into 2 sections.